When people see a snake they cannot identify, they tend to look it up by the colors or other description. Big snake. Long snake. Thick black snake.

-This snake is native to Southeast Asia.
+This black and yellow snake is native to Southeast Asia.
 It is a colubrid (rear fanged) with a mild venom that doesn’t affect most people.
 Bites by this snake are not known to have been deadly in the past.
 This snake is sometimes confused with the Banded Krait, but you can see in #2 below, they really don’t look much alike.

 2. Yellow and Black Banded Krait

 Deadly and beautiful, the yellow and black Banded Krait is a really amazing looking snake.
 Southeast Asia is where you will find these snakes in the wild.
 The yellow and black snakes on this page are from SE Asia, so their identities are sometimes confused.

 3. Laotian Wolf Snake

 A small (70 cm) snake which is known to be non-venomous, is also a native of Southeast Asia and Laos – the country it is named after.
 These snakes are typically timid and not interested in biting at all.
 Laotian wolf snakes are black with yellow and white bands across the dorsal (top) of the length of the body of the snake.
 Toward the tail the pattern changes to more of a yellow or white spider-web type effect.